 I strongly encourage you to have this cube ready from start.
 Remember that you can Duplicate and Reflect anything so you don't have to redraw it.

 Now I'd like to address something I've mentioned before.
 Remember that our grid is 26,65º?
 You may be wondering why.
 The reason is this: having this grid, you can easily move objects within the grid using your keyboard.
-All you have to remember is this simple rule: Two across, one up (or down, depending where do you want to move).
+All you have to remember is this simple rule: Two across, one up (or down, depending on where you want to move).
 Holding Shift, of course, will increase the distance.

-So, now let's begin tracing this sketch.
+So now let's begin tracing this sketch.

 Once I'm on it, I really don't like tracing everything with the Pen Tool.
 It takes too much time.
 This is why I made you create this little cube.
 What you'll do is just Alt-Drag whatever side you need (using either the black or white arrow) and then resize it to fit.